-Based on the Uniting for Ukraine (U4U) program launched in April 2022, the Venezuelan Parole Process allows Venezuelans (and their immediate family members) outside the United States to seek parole for a two-year period.
+Based on the Uniting for Ukraine (U4U) program launched in April 2022, and the Venezuelan Parole Process launched in Oct.
+2022, the new processes allow Cubans, Haitians, and Nicaraguans (and their immediate family members) outside the United States to seek parole for a two-year period.
 The application process is completed online via myUSCIS and requires each individual seeking parole to have a U.S.-based "supporter," who agrees to provide the applicant with financial support for the duration of his or her stay in the United States.
-If approved, the beneficiary receives travel authorization from U.S. Customs and Border Protection (CBP) and may seek parole at a U.S. port of entry.
-This program was created in conjunction with a new policy to enforce Title 42 against Venezuelans.
-Its stated intent is to provide a safe process for Venezuelans fleeing humanitarian and economic crisis to come temporarily to the United States, while also reducing the number of Venezuelans who are arriving at the United States' southern border seeking asylum.
+If approved, the beneficiary receives travel authorization from U.S. Customs and Border Patrol (CBP) and may travel to the United States via air to seek parole at a U.S. port of entry.

+These programs operate in conjunction with new border enforcement policies.
+Title 42 has been expanded to allow Venezuelans, Cubans, Haitians and Nicaraguans to be returned to Mexico if they are not entering with a valid visa or have been granted parole.
+Once Title 42 ends, the administration plans to increase use of expedited removals at the border.
+The stated intent behind the parole processes is to provide a safe and lawful way for nationals of these countries who are fleeing humanitarian and economic crisis to come temporarily to the United States, while also to reduce the number of individuals who are arriving at the United States' southern border seeking asylum.

-Where can I find information about the program?
+Where can I find information about the parole programs?

-Details regarding the program and eligibility requirements were first published in the Federal Register Notice.
-The U.S. Citizenship and Immigration Services (USCIS) has published general information on the Venezuelan Parole Process on their website1, along with Frequently Asked Questions about the Process for Venezuelans2 at for additional information regarding eligibility requirements, the application process, and how to address issues that may arise in the application process.
+Details and eligibility requirements regarding the process for each country have been published in Federal Register Notices for Cuba, Haiti, Nicaragua, and Venezuela.
+The U.S. Citizenship and Immigration Services (USCIS) has published general information on the parole process on their website, along with Frequently Asked Questions about the Process for Cubans, Haitians, Nicaraguans, and Venezuelans regarding eligibility requirements, how to apply, and how to address issues that may arise in the application process.